francis-io/docker-vault-consul/README.md

 ## Features

-* Service exposure on localhost for easy DNS using Traefik (Windows users YMMV)
+* Service exposure on a domain for easy DNS using Traefik (Windows users YMMV)
 * Dashboards activated on Vault and Consul
 * (Super insecure) Auto unseal for easy development
 * Configurable cluster sizes.
 Currently supports scaling consul from a single Consul node to how ever many you like